lieutenantlin/spon-ponkle-mobile/README.md

-# Microplastics Water Quality Scanner
+# Limpid Mobile

 Mobile application for field researchers to capture water sample images, record GPS coordinates and environmental metadata, run on-device microplastic analysis via an Arduino UNO Q edge device, and sync results to a backend for aggregation and reporting.

 **This is an MVP scaffold**.
-Core mobile functionality (navigation, forms, camera capture, GPS, local storage) is implemented.
-ML inference, hardware communication, and backend sync are mocked and ready for integration.
+Core mobile functionality (navigation, forms, camera capture, GPS, BLE hardware communication, local storage, and backend sync) is implemented.
+ML inference on the edge device is the primary remaining integration point.

 ## Quick Start